gosantos/transport_tacker/README.md

 *routes/vehicles.js*.

-The "/update" endpoint contains the most complicated logic.
+The "/update" endpoint contains the most complicated logic, but the basics constraints are described below:

 * The service will return a 304 status code when the vehicle is out of city limits (using the *isOutOfLimit* function);
 * The service will return a 304 status code when the update interval is less than 20 seconds for that vehicle (using the *checkIfNeedsTobeUpdated* function);